 The gift was made on what would have been Henson's 77th birthday and shortly after his wife, Jane Henson, died in April.

 Since she was diagnosed with cancer four years ago, Jane Henson spent years planning to find permanent homes for each puppet character, Cheryl Henson said.
-Other puppets are being donated to the Museum of the Moving Image in New York City, and to the Center for Puppetry Arts in Atlanta.
+Other puppets will be donated to the Museum of the Moving Image in Astoria, N.Y., and to the Center for Puppetry Arts in Atlanta.

 "Many of these puppets have been in boxes for years.
 They've been tucked away in boxes, and we don't want them to stay in boxes.
 We want people to see them and to appreciate them," Cheryl Henson said.
 "There's something about puppets.
 They're not animated. ...
 They are actual, physical things."